pennystack/Simulation-For-HIV-Dataset/README.md

 6. Run the code from lines 41-185 to generate the bootstrap samples.
 7. Run the remaining code to compute basic statistics about the estimated parameters from the simulated data *(Includes: p-value, t-value, confidence intervals, means)*.

- ###### <small> *Note: This project was developed using **R version 4.3.1**.
+ > *Note: This project was developed using **R version 4.3.1**.
 Using a different version of R may lead to differences in the estimated parameters from the simulated data, which might not be directly comparable to those obtained from the original data.*